markre94/python-page-object-selenium-example/README.md

 # python-page-object-selenium-example

-This is example implementation of the automation test framework written in pytest & selenium.
+This is an example implementation of the automation test framework written in pytest & selenium.
+Designed in Page Object Patten.

-This project was created in PageObject Pattern.
-The cases were written on dummy e-comerece web site https://www.saucedemo.com/.
+The cases were written on dummy e-commerece web site https://www.saucedemo.com/ that was designed for practising automation techniques.

 ### To run tests you need to